843.577.2500 | 76 Queen St. | map it

-Starting with a larder of ingredients indigenous to the South, and set within a building complex dating to the late 19th century, Brock crafts menus throughout the day, responding to what local purveyors are supplying the kitchen at any given moment.
-The entrance beckons with a rustic wall of firewood to fuel the wood-fired oven and a large chalkboard listing artisanal products currently provisioning the kitchen, but like the dĂ©cor that inhabits the historic building, the food is modern in style and interpretation.
+Starting with a larder of ingredients indigenous to the region, Husk responsibly crafts menus, playing to what local purveyors have seasonally available at any given moment.
+The entrance beckons with a rustic wall of firewood to fuel the wood-fired oven in the open kitchen, and a large chalkboard listing artisanal products currently provisioning the kitchen.
+Much like the decor that inhabits this historic, late 19th century home, the food is modern in style and interpretation.

-“The strength of our company comes from our fine staff of over 250 talented individuals that inspire me on a daily basis.
-They are loyal, professional, long-serving, enthusiastic, and hard working," says David Howard, NDG's president.
+“The strength of our company comes from our fine staff of over 550 talented individuals who inspire me on a daily basis.
+They are loyal, professional, long-serving, enthusiastic, and hardworking”

-“Through expansion, we have not only been able to create jobs in the restaurants, but in our communities where we operate.
-This expansion also provides deserved growth for those within our organization," says Howard.
+“Through expansion, we have not only been able to create jobs in our restaurants, but positively impact the communities where we operate.
+This is important to me “ we are not just opening restaurants.”